Generating functions associated to Frobenius algebras: Generating functions of some Frobenius algebras

 \subsection{Stanley-Reisner rings}

 The first example of a non finitely generated Frobenius algebra $\cF(E_R)$ was given by M.~Katzman in \cite{Kat10} where he considered the (completed) Stanley-Reisner ring $R=k[[x,y,z]]/(xy,yz)$.

 2mm More generally, let $S =k[[x_1,\dots,x_m]]$ be the formal power series ring with coefficients over a field of positive characteristic and let $I$ be a squarefree monomial ideal.
+For simplicity, we may just consider ideals involving all the variables.
 A complete description of the Frobenius algebra $\cF(E_R)$ associated to the Stanley-Reisner ring $R=S/I$ is given in \cite{ABZ12}.
 Their approach is by means of an explicit computation of the colon ideal $(I^{[p^e]}:_S I)$.
-It turns out that there are only two possible cases (see \cite[Discussion 3.2]{ABZ12} for details)
+It turns out that there are only two possible cases (see \cite[Section 3.1]{ABZ12} for details)

 \begin{enumerate}

 \item $(I^{[p^e]}:_S I)= I^{[p^e]} + (x_1\cdots x_m)^{p^e-1}$.

 2mm